jhpyle/docassemble/_docs/config.md

 timezone: America/Los_Angeles
 {% endhighlight %}

+For a list of valid time zones, see the [tz database].

 ## <a name="pypi"></a>Sharing packages on PyPI

 If you want users of your server to be able to publish packages to